apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 maturin develop --release
 ```

-When you write your UDF in rust you generally will need to take these steps
+When you write your UDF in Rust you generally will need to take these steps

-1. Write a function description that takes in some number of python generic objects.
+1. Write a function description that takes in some number of Python generic objects.
 2. Convert these objects to Arrow Arrays of the appropriate type(s).
 3. Perform your computation and create a resultant Array.
-3. Convert the array into a python generic object.
+3. Convert the array into a Python generic object.

-For the conversion to and from python objects, we can take advantage of the
+For the conversion to and from Python objects, we can take advantage of the
 `ArrayData::from_pyarrow_bound` and `ArrayData::to_pyarrow` functions.
 All that remains is to
 perform your computation.